DustinJSilk/qwik-i18n/README.md

 Test with:

+`nvm use`

 `pnpm install`

 `pnpm start`

-See an error in the terminal.
+See an error in the terminal: `Reading 'locale' outside of context.`

-When following the guidelines of https://github.com/mhevery/qwik-i18n, we setup a method $localize that calls `getLocale`. `getLocale` doesnt return a locale which is causing translations to not work.

-In `src/routes/index.ts` there are 2 calls to geLocale to see them fail.
+`getLocale` in `src/i18n.ts` always returns empty, unless a default locale is passed in, then it only returns the default.